Feature Design

 Driving CHWs to Benefit from Notifications

-With the active jobs flow established on the web app, I adapted those designs for iOS, adjusting visual hierarchy, padding, and sidebar as needed.
-At this point, I decided to modify the initial enable notification screens to modals, as it integrated better into the flow of app navigation for CHWs.
+With the rest of the 'Active Jobs' flow already established on the web app, I adapted those designs for iOS, adjusting visual hierarchy, padding, and sidebar as needed.
+At this point, I decided to modify the initial 'Enable Notifications' screens to modals, as I felt it would integrate better into the flow of app navigation for CHWs.

-With the active jobs flow established on the web app, I adapted those designs for iOS, adjusting visual hierarchy, padding, and sidebar as needed.
-At this point, I decided to modify the initial enable notification screens to modals, as it integrated better into the flow of app navigation for CHWs.
+With the rest of the 'Active Jobs' flow already established on the web app, I adapted those designs for iOS, adjusting visual hierarchy, padding, and sidebar as needed.
+At this point, I decided to modify the initial 'Enable Notifications' screens to modals, as I felt it would integrate better into the flow of app navigation for CHWs.

-With the active jobs flow established on the web app, I adapted those designs for iOS, adjusting visual hierarchy, padding, and sidebar as needed.
-At this point, I decided to modify the initial enable notification screens to modals, as it integrated better into the flow of app navigation for CHWs.
+With the rest of the 'Active Jobs' flow already established on the web app, I adapted those designs for iOS, adjusting visual hierarchy, padding, and sidebar as needed.
+At this point, I decided to modify the initial 'Enable Notifications' screens to modals, as I felt it would integrate better into the flow of app navigation for CHWs.

 Aiming to get all CHWs signed up for notifications, I created 10+ variations of a static banner that would persist on screen until notifications were enabled.
 Eventually, I finalized one to move forward with, choosing a distinct yellow and clear CTA to prompt interaction.